 Goop: Best salt scrub

 Salt is one of the best ingredients when it comes to body exfoliators and this Goop G.Tox Body Scrub contains five different mineral-rich salts for five times the body buffing potential.

-This scrub contains some of our favourite ingredients including fatty-acid and antioxidant-rich rosehip oil, moringa oil to moisturise and cleanse, and olive oil to fight bacteria and boost hydration.
+This scrub contains some of our favorite ingredients including fatty-acid and antioxidant-rich rosehip oil, moringa oil to moisturize and cleanse, and olive oil to fight bacteria and boost hydration.

 Looking to revive lethargic and listless skin?
 After using this Goop salt scrub, your body will be abuzz with new life and energy.

 Best for: The detox your skin’s been dreaming about.